rsrini7/Prompt-Engineering-Studio/README.md

 - **Provider Awareness:** Accurate pricing for Ollama, OpenRouter, and Groq
 - **Real-time Updates:** Cost estimation updates as settings change

+### Using Intelligent Template Merging

+The application now includes AI-powered template population for seamless prompt engineering:

+1. **Write Your Prompt:** Enter your prompt in the text area as usual

+2. **Run Pattern Analysis:** Click "Analyze" to detect patterns and get template suggestions

+3. **Review Templates:** View suggested templates with match scores in the Templates section

+4. **Merge & Use:** Click "🚀 Merge & Use" on any template suggestion to:
+   - Automatically extract key information from your prompt
+   - Intelligently fill in template variables (like {context}, {question})
+   - Replace your current prompt with the merged result
+   - Switch to the Analyze tab to see the enhanced prompt

+**Template Merging Benefits:**
+- **Intelligent Mapping:** AI understands your intent and maps content to appropriate variables
+- **Time-Saving:** No manual copying and pasting of template variables
+- **Context-Aware:** Preserves the meaning and structure of your original prompt
+- **One-Click Workflow:** Seamless transition from template selection to prompt enhancement

+**Template Variables Supported:**
+- **{context}**: Background information and context
+- **{question}**: The main question or task
+- **{format}**: Desired output format or structure
+- **{examples}**: Example inputs/outputs when relevant
+- **Custom variables**: Any template-specific variables are intelligently filled

 ---

 ## 📊 Project Status